cosmos72/gomacro/README.md

 ## Current Status

-Fairly complete.
+Almost complete.

 The main missing features are:

+* importing 3rd party libraries on non-Linux systems.
+Gomacro uses the Go 'plugin' package for this, and it currently works only on Linux.
-* interpreted interfaces are supported, but not extensively tested yet.
+* some corner cases using interpreted interfaces, as interface -> interface type assertions and type switches, are not implemented yet.
 * out-of-order code.
-Types, variables and functions must be declared **before** using them.
+Types, constants, variables and functions must be declared **before** using them.
-* switching to a different package
-  (if you absolutely need it, the older and slower `gomacro.classic.Interp` supports switching to a different package)
+* switching to a different package (if you absolutely need it, the older and slower `gomacro.classic.Interp` supports switching to a different package)
-* goto is partially implemented, needs to be completed
+* goto is partially implemented - can only jump back, not forward
 * type inference in composite literals - see [github issue #9](https://github.com/cosmos72/gomacro/issues/9)

 The [documentation](doc/) also contains the [full list of features and limitations](doc/features-and-limitations.md)